infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

   - can be used frequently before meals and naps
 - Thermometer, torch, weighing machine, tape,

-## Human resource structure roles responsibilities and monitoring mechanism
+# Stakeholders & Responsibilities
-In Rainbow Homes,
+At Rainbow Homes,

-### Structure
+## Structure
 - A home should ideally have two health workers, one home coordinator, house mothers and peer groups
 - there should also be an advisory committee who makes decisions
 - the health workers need to be connected to a panel of doctors including paediatricians,opthamologist,dentist, ENT specialist, gynaecologist Ayush specialist and one counselor
 - the home also needs to be connected to a panel of institutions including government dispensary, a secondary level government hospital. and any other public institution providing services under National health program

-### Roles and responsibilities
+## Roles and responsibilities
 ### Health worker
 - Play a central role in the health assessment of the child making the health plan implementing the plan and review the health of every child
 - Ensure proper first aid in cases of accidents burns epilepsy before referral to a medical facility
 - Effectively handle emergency cases that need immediate medical attention and cases of infectious diseases at the level of the phone and decide reference case by case